t41372/groq-proxy/README.md

 - Implement API server based on groq api / openai api ~~/ ollama, potentially using http-proxy~~
   - Implemented `/v1/chat/completions` and `/v1/models` api, which are OpenAI Compatible.
 Just have the server running, set your OpenAI Endpoint to `http://localhost:9876`, and you should be good to go.
   - `/v1/chat/completions` will be streamed back using SSE
-- New way of sign in: user provide verification link only
+- New way of signing in: The user now only needs to provide the verification link

 ### To-do
-- remove uneccesary code
+- remove unnecessary code
-- add check for validity of cookies for the api
+- add checks for the validity of cookies for the API
 - Create no puppeteer mode (just provide the cookies or something similar)
 - dockerize this thing